DawnDeWaay/tdd-amplify-react/README.md

 - Green
 - Run the Cypress tests and it's **Red**.

 What happened?
-Well while this approach worked for a lower level component test it does not work when React is managing its own [state](https://reactjs.org/docs/state-and-lifecycle.html).
-React clearly states that you should [not modify state directly](https://reactjs.org/docs/state-and-lifecycle.html#do-not-modify-state-directly).
+Well while this approach worked for a lower level component test it doesn't work when React is managing its own [state](https://reactjs.org/docs/state-and-lifecycle.html).
+React clearly warns us that we should [not modify state directly](https://reactjs.org/docs/state-and-lifecycle.html#do-not-modify-state-directly).
 Instead you should use the [setState](https://reactjs.org/docs/hooks-state.html) callback hook.

 - Let's update the test to use the `setFormDataCallback` callback.